Eugenia Roccella

-Eugenia Maria Roccella (born 15 November 1953) is an Italian journalist and politician, serving as Minister for Family, Natality and Equal Opportunities in the Meloni Cabinet since 22 October 2022.
-She is a member of Brothers of Italy (FdI), the party led by the prime minister of Italy, Giorgia Meloni.
+Eugenia Maria Roccella (born 15 November 1953) is an Italian journalist and politician, who has been serving as Minister for Family, Natality and Equal Opportunities in the Meloni government since 22 October 2022.
+She is a member of Brothers of Italy (FdI), the party led by the Prime Minister of Italy, Giorgia Meloni.

-Roccella was first elected to the Chamber of Deputies in 2008, where she has represented several parties on the right.
+In the 2008 Italian general election, Roccella was first elected to the Chamber of Deputies, where she has represented several parties on the political right.
 She opposes abortion and same-sex unions.

 Biography

 Roccella was born in Bologna, and raised in Riesi, Sicily, the hometown of her father Franco Roccella.
 He was a founder of the Radical Party and served in the Chamber of Deputies from 1979 to 1983 and again from 1984 to 1987.
 He moved to the Italian Socialist Party in 1986, and was the mayor of his hometown from 1991 to 1992.
 Her mother Wanda Raheli was a feminist painter.
 Roccella graduated in Modern Literature from the Sapienza University of Rome.
 She ran unsuccessfully as a candidate for her father's party in the 1979 election.

 Since 2000, Roccella has been a professional journalist.
 She has written for Il Giornale, Libero, Il Foglio and Avvenire.

 In 2007, Roccella was the spokesperson of Family Day, a demonstration in favour of the traditional Catholic family.
 She returned to politics by being elected in the 2008 Italian general election for Silvio Berlusconi's The People of Freedom (PdL), and was Undersecretary for Welfare (2008) and Health (2009).
 She joined the New Centre-Right (NCD) in 2013 and was one of the founders of Identity and Action (IDeA) in 2015.

 On 22 October 2022, Roccella was sworn in as the Minister for Family, Natality and Equal Opportunities in the Meloni Cabinet.
-While Giorgia Meloni became the first female prime minister of Italy, Roccella was one of only six out of 24 ministers to be female, a decline from the previous government led by Mario Draghi.
+While Giorgia Meloni became the first female prime minister of Italy, Roccella was one of only six out of 24 ministers to be female, two fewer than the previous government led by Mario Draghi.